 Reciprocating motion of a focus along the skin surface (Lateral modulation, LM) can generate stronger sensation than Amplitude Modulation (AM) where the radiation pressure changes vibrationally at a spatially fixed point.
 The threshold of the radiation force of LM is 10 dB less than that of AM in the displayed maximum force, and LM can create haptic sensation on a hairy skin as well as a glabrous skin.

-- Ryoko Takahashi, Keisuke Hasegawa, and Hiroyuki Shinoda: “Tactile Stimulation by Repetitive Lateral Movement of Midair Ultrasound Focus,” IEEE Transactions on Haptics, (Open Access) Early access, Oct.
-2019.
+- Ryoko Takahashi, Keisuke Hasegawa, and Hiroyuki Shinoda, “Tactile Stimulation by Repetitive Lateral Movement of Midair Ultrasound Focus,” IEEE Transactions on Haptics, Vol. 12, No 4, pp.652-657, 2019 (Open Access).

 Reducing Unnecessary Sound

 Quick phase change (as seen in LM) causes unexpected amplitude change.
 The amplitude change produces unexpected tactile perception and sound noises.
 The following shows a practical effective method to reduce it.
 (The sound generation and amplitude change by phase shift was first pointed out by Hoshi in 2016.)

 - Shun Suzuki, Masahiro Fujiwara, Yasutoshi Makino, and Hiroyuki Shinoda, “Reducing Amplitude Fluctuation by Gradual Phase Shift in Midair Ultrasound Haptics,” IEEE transactions on haptics (2020).
 (Open Access) Early access